 Our goals for expanding access to medicines and healthcare

 Working together with partners, we aim to prevent an estimated 120 million unintended pregnancies by 2030.

-We plan to provide 100 million girls and women in low- and middle-income countries (LMICs) with affordable access to contraceptive options by 2030.
+We plan to provide 100 million girls and women in LMICs with affordable access to contraceptive options by 2030.